2025 NBA playoffs: (3) New York Knicks vs. (4) Indiana Pacers

 Following an unbelievable comeback by the Pacers the previous game, neither team led by more than 10 points in Game 2.
-However, Indiana saw a huge performance by Pascal Siakam, who finished with 39 points on 15-23 shooting, including 16 in the 1st quarter.
+However, a big performance by Pascal Siakam, who finished with 39 points on 15-23 shooting, including 16 in the 1st quarter, was the difference in the game.
 Despite Tyrese Haliburton contributing just 14 points on 5-16 shooting, he finished with a near triple-double with 8 rebounds and 11 assists.
 For New York, Jalen Brunson led the way with 36 points and 11 assists, but missed a potential game-tying 3-pointer as the Knicks failed to complete a late rally.
-Karl-Anthony Towns finished with 20 points and 7 rebounds, but was a team-low -20 in +/- and sat most of the fourth quarter.
+Karl-Anthony Towns finished with 20 points and 7 rebounds, but was a team-low -20 in plus-minus and sat most of the fourth quarter.
 With this win, Indiana also took a 2–0 series lead on the road for the 2nd straight series, improving their road record to 6–1.
-Meanwhile, the Knicks dropped to a 3–5 record at Madison Square Garden in these playoffs.
+Meanwhile, the Knicks dropped to a 3–5 record at Madison Square Garden in 2025 playoffs.

 With a looming 3–0 deficit, Karl-Anthony Towns scored 20 of his 24 points in the final quarter to will the Knicks to a 106–100 come-from-behind win on the road.
 It was the third time in the postseason where New York overcame a 20-point deficit during a game.
 The Pacers established their lead early on, expanding it to as much as 20 points in the second quarter before it was cut to 13 by half.
 The Knicks were still trailing by 16 midway through the third quarter and 10 entering the fourth, with Jalen Brunson in significant foul trouble.
 It was there when Towns scored seven quick points to bring New York within three.
-Brunson made a layup to give the Knicks the lead later on, which was then swapped between New York and Indiana twice before the Knicks pulled away.
+Brunson made a layup to give the Knicks the lead later in the quarter, which was then swapped between New York and Indiana twice before the Knicks pulled away late in the fourth.